 David Livingstone.
 To many people that name -- David Livingstone -- is synonymous with Christian missions and for good reason.
-God used David Livingstone to focus attention on Africa's appalling needs.
+God used David Livingstone to focus attention on appalling spiritual and physical needs on the African continent.
 Originally, Livingstone had dreamed of going to China.
 He wanted to go as a medical doctor.
 This interest in healing the sick once led him to write: "God had only one Son, and He gave Him to be a medical missionary."

 That sentence highlights the importance of Jesus' healing ministry.
 While here on earth Jesus did spend a lot of time teaching and preaching.
 People called Him "Rabbi."
 That was a term reserved for respected teachers.
 He was, of course, much more than an outstanding teacher.
 He healed sick people!
 Those healing miracles were inextricably intertwined with His preaching and teaching.
 The Gospel accounts make them almost inseparable.
 You could even say that Jesus' total ministry was a healing one.
 It was a healing that sometimes was physical and other times spiritual.